-Trademark Registration Timeline
+Trademark Registration Timeline & Costs

 The trademark registration process typically takes 8-12 months.
 Toggle to see how office actions affect the timeline.